-Another popular question!
-The first dungeons for both factions start at level 17, and the quests in the first region will naturally lead you into these dungeons.
-Rift Junkies has a great guide section to dungeons and a lot of other things.
+The first dungeons for both factions start at level 17, but you can queue for them earlier at 15 (Click activities -> looking for group in the minibutton panel.
+This is also called a “dungeon finder”).
+The quests in the first region will naturally lead you into these dungeons.

 The Defiants have Iron Tombs, an undead-infested catacomb, and the Guardians have Realm Of The Fay, which is often mentioned as one of the most beautiful places in the game.
 You can reach the dungeons of the opposite faction (teleport to dungeon) by joining an automatically created group in the LFG (looking for group) tool on your toolbar.
 This will also give you a daily quest if you have not exceeded the weekly limit.